Shkyrockett/engine/Conventions.md

         /// </summary>
         /// <param name="value">The <see cref="ComparableObject"/> to compare to this <see cref="ComparableObject"/> to.</param>
         /// <returns>
-        /// A boolian value indicating whether the two <see cref="ComparableObject"/> instances are exactly unequal.
+        /// A boolean value indicating whether the two <see cref="ComparableObject"/> instances are exactly unequal.
         /// The return value is true if they are unequal, false otherwise.
         /// </returns>
         /// <remarks>